W0lffe/KitchenMate/README.md

 ## State of Project

 The project is currently in a solid and stable state, with application architecture and consistent styling throughout.
 It features a complete navigation system, modals, and forms for user authentication (login/signup) as well as for creating dishes, recipes, and basket items.
 Basic core CRUD (Create, Read, Update, Delete) functionality is fully implemented and operational locally for all main entities: recipes, dishes, and basket entries.
 Additionally, the app includes basic filtering and sorting capabilities to enhance usability.
 State management is efficiently handled through React's Context API combined with reducer functions, providing a maintainable foundation for future development.
+Backend functionalities are written and tested with the help of Postman but not connected to front-end.
+All functionalities will be refined and polished as project goes on.

 ### Planned Stages of Development